 In my region of the world, the chances of it hitting anything above 54 – 66 degrees is unlikely at this time of year.
 So what I would do is to change the temperatures to be closer to what is normal for your region.

 So I would just stroke out the temperatures and redo the gauge that is closer to temperatures that are possible.
 For example, I would actually put my lowest temperature to be up to -20 degrees and work up increments all the way up to a maximum to 13 degrees as my highest point.
-Be creative, just because there are 8 increments doesn’t mean you have to have only 8, you can have more colours and more closer temperatures.
+Be creative, just because there are 8 increments that don’t mean you have to have only 8, you can have more colours and closer temperatures.

-I would also look at the yarn colours and you can change out the yarn colours too depending what is in your collection or making something that more reflects your own personal tastes.
+I would also look at the yarn colours and you can change out the yarn colours too depending on what is in your collection or making something that more reflects your own personal tastes.

 To help you further, I have created a downloadable PDF of the Temperature Gauge so you can make your own notes or alterations.
-Get the Temperature Gauge PDF.

 What Types of Projects Can You Do?

 It’s usually done in granny format but you can follow your own rules or designs.
 Here is a list of 5 patterns that are great for this.
 Again, be creative.